Patriots WR Josh Gordon leaves game after twisting knee

 FOXBOROUGH, Mass.
-(AP) — New England Patriots receiver Josh Gordon left Thursday night’s game against the New York Giants after twisting his knee awkwardly while trying to make a tackle.
+(AP) — New England Patriots receiver Josh Gordon left Thursday night’s game against the New York Giants after twisting his knee awkwardly in the second quarter while trying to make a tackle.

-Gordon was trying to bring down Markus Golden just before the end zone after the Giants linebacker intercepted Tom Brady at the Patriots 42-yard line.
+Gordon was trying to bring down Markus Golden just before the end zone after the Giants linebacker picked up a fumble at the Patriots 42-yard line.
 Golden stretched with the ball to cross the goal line, and Gordon landed on his back with is left leg bent under him.

-He was checked out in the medical tent but did not return on New England’s next possession, its last before halftime.
+He was checked out in the medical tent, and after halftime he returned to the sideline, where he rode a stationary bicycle.

 Gordon has 20 receptions for 287 yards and a touchdown so far this season.